jabjabonlinemarketing/ga-client_id-session_info-gtm_template/README.md

 -   In the `Variable templates` box, click `Search Gallery`.

--   Find the template named "Google Analytics Client ID & Session Information."
+-   Find the template named "Client ID & Session Information from Google Analytics by JabJab"

 -   Click `Add to workspace` and follow the on-screen instructions.

 ## Usage

-Create a new `User Defined Variable` and select "Google Analytics Client ID & Session Information" as the variable type.
+Create a new `User Defined Variable` and select "Client ID & Session Information from Google Analytics by JabJab" as the variable type.
 If you keep all the default settings, the variable will return a JSON object similar to this:

 ```
 {